-Growth Habit: Soft-wooded evergreen perennial tree, moderately upright and spreading in Phoenix to 50 feet in height with a greater spread; produces aerial roots.
+Growth Habit: Soft-wooded, evergreen perennial tree, moderately upright and spreading in Phoenix to 50-feet tall with a greater spread; produces aerial roots.

-Foliage/Texture: Alternate, oval to ovate large leaves, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.
+Foliage/Texture: Alternate, oval to ovate large leaves to 6- to 10-inches long, thick and leathery with prominent venation, green to olive green with smooth margins and a short petiole, new leaves are bronzy red in color; medium coarse texture.

 Seasonal color: None